Foundation course in mathematics

 How is the course organised and where can I enrol?

-You can choose between two groups and enrol via an electronic list of participants between 1 and 30 August 2017.
-Your enrolment commits you to attend the course.
+You can choose between two groups and enrol via an electronic list of participants between 12 September and 10 October 2018.
+Your enrolement commits you to attend the course.

 What does the course cover?

 The course goes back over the most important basic mathematical concepts that were taught at school and takes them a stage further: